Leafwing-Studios/Emergence/design/src/genre-analysis.md

   - An in-game way to record what to do next, add flavor, or explain why something was done this way
   - Ideally tied to a location
   - Sometimes map makers are repurposed, sometimes this relies on in-game signs, or is spelled out manually using building mechanics
+- **Overlays**
+  - Display information about various important factors on the map or in-world display
+  - Extremely useful to visually communicate the operation of various systems without cluttering aesthetics

 ### Meta Features